 - Ports 0xDB-0xFF used for boot status and FLASH memory write registers.

 The external chip select on the ARDVARK connector can be used as CS for an external SPI device connected to ARDVARK connector and in case if the user brick’s the arduFPGA console to recover it using any other arduFPGA console or a regular SPI programmer.

 A secondary four pin header is available and marked with TWI function, two pins for power and two for communication, the power can be selected by a strap selector for 3.3V from LDO or VBAT, the two pins for communication can be used for any purpose.

-Board consumption from the battery is 29mA with the display at maximum bright ~90% of the pixels active, uSD initialized, RGB LED OFF, and VS1053b in reset mode ( no consumption ).
+Board consumption from the battery is 29mA with the display at maximum brightness ~90% of the pixels active on case of SSD1306, in case of TFT display is not measured due to the fact that the board in current stage is not manufactured, uSD initialized, RGB LED OFF, and VS1053b in reset mode ( no consumption ).

 The board is smaller than a credit card only 68x43x10mm in size and the space in the back of the board close to audio connector can be glued a battery up to 1Amp’s in capacity giving a huge game play/ music listen time for one charge.

 Here is a demo:

 The board is a little bit fried ( ehh, is the prototype )